-What can we do to help get students college- and career-ready?
-Academic readiness is key, but it’s only part of the equation.
+Whether students choose a trade school, an apprenticeship, or a traditional college or university, we need to better prepare them for success.
+College and career readiness depends on academic readiness, but this is only part of the equation.
 Social and emotional learning (SEL) is also important.
-Developing students’ social and emotional skills has been shown to improve academic performance and provide students with a solid foundation for achieving success in post-secondary environments and the workplace.
+Developing students’ social-emotional skills has been shown to improve academic performance and provide students with a solid foundation for achieving success in post-secondary environments and in the workplace.

-Here are six ways to increase students’ college- and career-readiness with SEL:
+Here are six ways to increase students’ college and career readiness with SEL:

-- Organization: Whether it’s keeping track of lessons and assignments or managing duties and deadlines at work, students must demonstrate strong organization skills.
+- Organization: Whether it’s keeping track of lessons and assignments or managing duties and deadlines at work, students must demonstrate strong organizational skills.
 Here are a few fun ways to help students learn to set routines and stay organized.

 - Goal-Setting: Earning a college degree or completing a post-secondary program is a big commitment.
 It’s important to teach students how to set goals and create a plan to achieve those goals.
-This way, they will have experience working toward a goal and will be more likely to stay on-course in college and the workplace.
+This way, they will have experience working toward a goal and will be more likely to stay on-course in college and in the workplace.
 Encourage students to think about their futures and set achievable goals with these tips.

-Whether students choose a trade school, an apprenticeship, or a traditional college or university, we need to better prepare them for success.
-Schools and educators can teach students the social and emotional skills they need to thrive in post-secondary and workplace settings.
+Schools and educators can better prepare their students for life after high school by teaching the social-emotional skills that students need in order to thrive in post-secondary and workplace settings.
 Implementing SEL strategies now will lay the groundwork for long-term success.

 Ready to learn more?
 Read our whitepaper, SEL and College and Career Readiness: A Pathway to a Lifetime of Success.
 Or contact our SEL experts to learn how to help students become college- and career-ready with SEL.